logicalclocks/hops-docs/docs/installation_guide/platforms/cookbooks.rst

 * hopshadoop/hopsmonitor-chef

+   * This cookbook contains recipes for installing  InfluxDB, Grafana, Telegraf, and Kapacitor.

+* hopshadoop/hopslog-chef

-   * This cookbook contains recipes for installing tools for logging streaming applications - Kibana and Logstash.
+   * This cookbook contains recipes for installing Kibana, Filebeat  and Logstash.

 * hopshadoop/tensorflow-chef

-   * This cookbook contains recipes for installing tensorflow to work with Hopsworks and Zeppelin.
+   * This cookbook contains recipes for installing tensorflow to work with Hopsworks.